pablogonzalezginestet/POCNN/README.md

 * `--data_dir_test`: directory where the test images are stored (default = './data/test_set/Macenko_new_normed_TCGA_size_1196_stride_598_resize_1')

-To train, validate and test Cox-CNN:
+To train, validate and test Cox-CNN using the average of per-tile's prediction as aggregation criteria (default):
 ```sh
 python train_eval_test_coxcnn.py
 ```